InitializationData.java

 /**

-* The Slice loader, used to unmarshal Slice classes and exceptions.
+* The Slice loader, used to create instances of Slice classes and user exceptions.

 */